Matterhorn-Apps/MatterhornApiService/README.md

 `MATTERHORN_DB_PASSWORD` - Specifies the password used to connect to the database instance.
 User name is expected to be "admin" for now.

+For a given environment stage, configuration files are loaded in the following order from lowest to highest priority:
+1. .env
+2. .env.local
+3. .env.<STAGE>
+4. .env.<STAGE>.local

+Local configuration can be modified for development by creating local configuration files (e.g. .env.local, .env.dev.local).
+These files are ignored by git and should not be checked into source control.

 ### Build
 Use the Go CLI to build the application
 `go build`